If you’re of a certain age or younger, I’m betting that a significant portion of your time is spent on Facebook.

 An amazing group designed to support parents of Autistic children who have higher support needs, or who have become isolated through a lack of support.
 It is run and managed entirely by Autistic people.
 There is no such thing as a silly question in this group, though it is important you read the pinned post.

 This page and group are run by an AMAZING lady and very good friend of mine, Jodie Eaton.
-Jodie is a huge Ally Autism Advocate and has three beautiful children, all with very different issues.
+Jodie is a huge Ally and Autism Advocate and has three beautiful children, all with very different backgrounds.
 The group is not solely Autistic based, but is worth joining because of the fabulous advice and Autism positive message Jodie puts out.

-A page picked with tips, information and support and run by a very knowledgeable person who supports parent’s of Autistic children in the physical world too.
+A page picked with tips, information and support and run by a very knowledgeable person who supports parents of Autistic children in the physical world too.

 Another page teeming with supportive information, links, articles and specific advice too.
 A place to learn from the writing of Autistic adults.
 A place where parents can discuss supporting and accommodating Autistic children

 A brilliant parent support resource, with shared blogs, advice and guidance, all framed around Neurodiversity.

 A brilliant resource offering alternative viewpoints to the rise of Behavioural and normalisation therapies, which are already rife in many countries around the world, predominantly in the US and Canada, but growing in places like the UK, Ireland and Australia.

 An excellent resource for parents, Autistic people and professionals alike.
 A blog and page which platforms the voices of Autistic people from all walks of life.